jtrauer/epi_model_r/README.md

 be raised.

 ### Age stratification
-As noted above, the stratification name should be "age" when this behaviour is required.
+As noted above, the stratification name should be "age" when age stratification is desired, as several features have been built in to the stratification process when this stratification name is used.

 The names of the strata levels within this stratification must be submitted as numeric values (integer or float).
 These values represent "age breakpoints", such that the age classes are separated at each of these points.